Strategic Credit Fund

 What barriers to entry exist in the Freddie Mac K-Deal market?

-This is a difficult market to enter, with several material barriers to entry, many of which were created by Freddie Mac to make sure only the best buyers are active in the space.
+This is a difficult market, with several material barriers to entry, many created by Freddie Mac to ensure only the best buyers are active in the space.
 These barriers include:

-- Freddie Mac Borrower: To ensure the buyer is not only an operational expert, but is familiar with the inner workings of Freddie Mac, the most prolific buyers of the bonds are also active borrowers.
+- Freddie Mac Borrower: To ensure the buyer is an operational expert and familiar with Freddie Mac’s inner workings, the most prolific bond buyers are also active borrowers.

-- Investment Size: The equity required to buy the target tranche of the K-Deals is between $25 million – $65 million, which is a big check for most operational experts.
-The investment size, plus the requirement to be an operational expert eliminates more than 90% of the potential buyers of the bonds.
+- Investment Size: The equity required to buy the target tranche of the K-Deals is between $25 million and $65 million, which is a big check for most operational experts.
+The investment size, plus the requirement to be an operational expert, eliminates more than 90% of the potential buyers of the bonds.

-- Controlled Entry: 80% – 85% of the secondary market is controlled by two investment banks, and 100% of the original issues are controlled by Freddie Mac.
-Both the investment banks and Freddie Mac conduct substantial due diligence to ensure the buyer of the bonds is highly qualified.
+- Controlled Entry: Two investment banks control 80%—85% of the secondary market, and Freddie Mac controls 100% of the original issues.
+The investment banks and Freddie Mac conduct substantial due diligence to ensure the bond buyers are highly qualified.

 Why are preferred equity and mezzanine debt investments part of the Fund’s strategy?

 Preferred equity and mezzanine debt investments function differently than typical equity ownership of a property.
-Preferred equity and mezzanine debt investments are typically less risky than equity investments and they come with regular interest payments from the borrower.
-Thus, these investments are included in the IncomePlus portfolio in order to diversify risk in the portfolio and to supplement cash flow that each property generates with their associated interest income.
+They are typically less risky than equity investments and come with regular interest payments from the borrower.
+Thus, these investments are included in the IncomePlus Fund’s portfolio to diversify risk and supplement each property’s cash flow with its associated interest income.

-The Fund seeks to invest in both floating and fixed rate debt to help hedge inflation risk and maximize investor returns.
-In a rising rate environment, the Fund will generally seek to allocate anywhere from 30% to 60% of its equity to floating rate debt investments.
+The Fund seeks to invest in floating-rate and fixed-rate debt to help hedge inflation risk and maximize investor returns.
+In a rising-rate environment, the Fund will seek to allocate 30% to 60% of its equity to floating-rate debt investments.

 Distribution and Returns